5 Social Media Tips For Artists To Gain More Followers

 You’re exhausted.

 Time management is tough enough without having the additional responsibility of running and managing your own social media account.
 Independent artists wear many hats Juggling studio time, admin work, and marketing yourself is a cocktail for exhaustion and even potential burnout for artists.
-If you consider creating art and connecting with collectors your top priorities or “main dish”, consider marketing in the form of social media for artists to be one of the sides.
-Putting even a little bit of thought behind connecting with art collectors on social media can go a long way.
+If you consider creating art and connecting with collectors your top priorities or “main dish,” consider marketing in the form of social media for artists to be one of the sides.
+Putting even a little bit of thought behind connecting with art collectors through social media can go a long way.

 5 Ways Artists Can Succeed On Social Media While Being Authentic